YashB63/GFG-Daily-Questions/README.md

     The task is to sort the array elements by completing functions heapify() and
     buildHeap() which are used to implement Heap Sort.

+Day 201:

+  Q1: Compare two fractions:

+    You are given a string str containing two fractions a/b and c/d, compare them and return the greater.

+    If they are equal, then return "equal".

+    Note: The string str contains "a/b, c/d" (fractions are separated by comma(,) & space( )).

+  Q2: Palindrome Linked List:

+    Given a singly linked list of size N of integers.

+    The task is to check if the given linked list is palindrome or not.

+  Q3: nCr:

+    Given two integers n and r, find nCr.

+    Since the answer may be very large, calculate the answer modulo 10^9+7.

+    Note : If r is greater than n, return 0.